charbugs/donkey-lisp/README.md

 __Branching__

 There is only one construct for branching: the `if` function.
 It takes 3 arguments.
-If the first argument evaluates to true then the second argument will be resolved and returned otherwise the thrid argument will be resolved and returned.
+If the first argument evaluates to true then the second argument will be resolved and returned.
+Otherwise the third argument will be resolved and returned.

 ```clojure
 (if 1 2 3) ; 2